lukexi/tinyrick/README.md

 [ ] Abstract into MVP + Filename + HasFocus IORef so we can render many of these

 [ ] Text measurement

+[x] currentColumn state that is remembered when pressing up and down, and only changed with left and right

 [x] Key repeat support
 [x] Copy/paste support